Post-Observation Resources for Hubble

 HST data analysis support is provided via software tools, supporting documentation, and other auxiliary support information.

 Hubble Observation Problem Reports (HOPRs, pronounced "hopper") provide a mechanism for you to inform the STScI when a problem has occurred with the implementation, scheduling, execution, or data processing of your observations.
 It is also the means by which the Principal Investigator (PI) makes the request for failed observations to be repeated.
-Please contact your Contact Scientist (CS) before filing a HOPR.
-The contact scientist will discuss the problem with you and advise about possible options.
-There are time-deadlines for submitting a HOPR, so it is advisable to inspect the data promptly.
+If you have questions about the quality of your data and if it needs to be repeated, please see the exception report instructions or contact the HST Help Desk.
+Your Program Coordinator (PC) may help you with the mechanics of filing a HOPR if needed.
+Please note that there are deadlines for submitting a HOPR, so it is advisable to inspect the data promptly.

 Hubble Legacy Archive